jholan/PortfolioCodeSamples/README.md

 .vs - Vertex Shader
 .fs - Fragment/ Pixel Shader
 .cs - Compute Shader
-.inc - An library file, this is meant to be included in another shader
+.inc - A library file, this is meant to be included in another shader